daria-kotova/head-md-future-of-drawing/process/2023-11-01/texture-to-image-convertor/readme.md

 ![texture-to-image_1](/process/2023-11-01/texture-to-image-convertor/IMG_5017.JPG)

 The tongue has sensors to detect and analyse any texture.
-After placing your texture you can choose if you want to have a simple drawing or a drawing with embossement.
+After placing your texture on the tongue you can choose if you want to have a simple drawing or a drawing with embossement.

 ![texture-to-image_1](/process/2023-11-01/texture-to-image-convertor/IMG_5019.JPG)